phillipsacademyandover/andover-cm-templates/README.md

 ### Learned Email Fixes + Helpful Tips

 #### Buttons
 With a background image, border buttons should be used.
-You can not use the bulletproof buttons that use VML in Outlook along with a background image that uses VML in Outlook.
+You can not use the bulletproof buttons that use VML in Outlook along with a background image which also uses VML in Outlook.

+Currently, manage preferences button is a bulletproof button, which will need to be changed to a border button when using a background image.

+Buttons: <a href="/html/module--pa--footer-preferences--border-button.html">Manage Preference Button (Border Button)</a> | <a href="/html/module--border-button.html">Border Button</a>

 https://litmus.com/blog/a-guide-to-bulletproof-buttons-in-email-design